 4. It takes a long time to get things done

 Paperwork may take longer than usual.
-Applying for your resident or work visas, opening bank accounts or mobile phone subscriptions may have to go through Dubai bureaucracy.
-Some documents are in Arabic and need translations back and forth that expats need to get a certified and reliable translation companies.
+Applying for your resident or work visas, opening bank accounts, or mobile phone subscriptions may have to go through Dubai bureaucracy.
+Some documents are in Arabic and need translations back and forth expats need to get a certified and reliable translation company.

 5. Summers can be hazardous to health

-Extreme temperature during summer season can be very unpleasant to newcomers.
+The extreme temperature during the summer season can be very unpleasant to newcomers.

 6. Driving can be difficult for newcomers